gekware/minecraft-server-hibernation/README.md

 </p>

 <h4 align="center" >
-    Give a star to this repository <a href="https://github.com/gekigek99/minecraft-server-hibernation" > here</a>!
+    Give a star to this repository on <a href="https://github.com/gekigek99/minecraft-server-hibernation" > github</a>!
 </h4>

 <p align="center" >